pusher/pusher-http-python/README.md

 Authenticating Channel Subscription
 -----------------

-#### `Config::authenticate_subscription`
+#### `Pusher::authenticate`

 In order for users to subscribe to a private- or presence-channel, they must be authenticated by your server.

 The client will make a POST request to an endpoint (either "/pusher/auth" or any which you specify) with a body consisting of the channel's name and socket_id.

-Using your `Config` instance, with which you initialized `Pusher`, you can generate an authentication signature.
+Using your `Pusher` instance, with which you initialized `Pusher`, you can generate an authentication signature.
 Having responded to the request with this signature, the subscription will be authenticated.

 |Argument   |Description   |
 |:-:|:-:|